Creating Nurture Campaigns

 - To set an interval at which Sugar Market should check your include and exclude lists for updates, click the Auto Refresh icon and then select a time interval.

-Note: For dynamic distribution lists, the auto-refresh setting here is independent of the auto-refresh setting defined in the list settings.
+Note: Recipients added to a nurture via a report recipient list will not pass through a nurture more than once, even if you have configured the report to refresh periodically.
+For dynamic distribution lists, the auto-refresh setting here is independent of the auto-refresh setting defined in the list settings.

 - To manually include or exclude individual email addresses, type the address at the top of the Include or Exclude column, and then click the Add button.
 The individual names are displayed in the lists at the bottom of the page.
 Sugar Market creates a new contact with the email address if it does not already exist.